Yandex Cloud

 • Add resource records to the public zone

-• Test the availability of domain names in the public zone
+• Test domain name resolution in the public DNS zone

-Create DNS zones, add to them A records for your test VMs, and test the domain names for availability.
+Create DNS zones, add A records for your test VMs, and test domain name resolution.

 Getting startedGetting started

-1. Log in or sign up to the management console.
+1. Log in to the management console or sign up.
 If not signed up yet, navigate to the management console and follow the on-screen instructions.

-2. On the Yandex Cloud Billing page, make sure you have a billing account linked and its status is ACTIVE or TRIAL_ACTIVE.
+2. On the Yandex Cloud Billing page, make sure you have a linked billing account with the ACTIVE or TRIAL_ACTIVE status.
 If you do not have a billing account yet, create one.

 3. If you do not have a folder yet, create one.
 While creating a folder, you can also create a default virtual network with subnets in all availability zones.

-4. Create a network and subnets to connect your test VMs.
+4. Create a network and subnets for your test VMs.

 5. Create VMs named test-vm-1 and test-vm-2 in the ru-central1-a availability zone.
 Make sure test-vm-1 has a public IP address.
-Connect them to subnets of the same network.
+Connect them to subnets within the same network.

 Create a private DNS zoneCreate a private DNS zone